 The Residue Years was praised by publications including The New York Times, The Paris Review, and The Times of London.
 The novel won the Ernest J. Gaines Prize for Literary Excellence and was also a finalist for the Center for Fiction’s Flaherty-Dunnan First Novel Prize, the PEN/ Hemingway Award for First Fiction, and the Hurston/Wright Legacy Award.
 Jackson also won a Whiting Award, one of the country’s most prestigious literary awards for emerging writers.

-Jackson is also the author of the forthcoming collection Survival Math: Notes on an All-American Family.
-This hybrid—part essay, part memoir, part history—uses stories of Jackson’s family and friends to speak to larger issues in American culture, including the racial history of Oregon, whiteness in America, the prison system, drug addiction, criminality, and broken families.
+Jackson is also the author of Survival Math: Notes on an All-American Family, out in August 2018.
+This hybrid—part essay, part memoir, part history—uses stories of Jackson’s family and friends to speak to larger issues in American culture, including the racial history of Oregon, whiteness in America, the prison system, drug addiction, criminality, sex work, violence, and broken families.
 Jackson examines the conflicts that arise in those who see their dreams beaten back, realize the smallest of victories, and harbor a wavering faith in redemption.
 Survival Math is Jackson’s microcosm of the struggle to survive in contemporary urban America: the struggle that shaped his life, his community, and the lives of so many other Black men.
 An endlessly fascinating and lovingly rendered portrayal of the victories and injustices that defined his youth, Survival Math is at once elegiac and hopeful.

 Mitchell S. Jackson’s other honors include fellowships from TED, the Lannan Foundation, the New York Foundation for the Arts (NYFA), the BreadLoaf Conference, and the Center for Fiction.
 His writing has appeared in The New York Times Book Review, Salon, and Tin House, among many others.
 He is a Clinical Associate Professor of Writing at New York University.

 For more information on Mitchell S. Jackson, please visit http://mitchellsjackson.com/.